briansu2004/udemy-devops-real-projects/005-VaultJenkinsCICD/03_YN_MacOnly.md

 failed to solve: executor failed running [/bin/sh -c jenkins-plugin-cli --plugin-file /usr/share/jenkins/ref/plugins.txt]: exit code: 1
 ```

-The solution is to update the plugin file `plugins.txt` manually based on the error messages and then re-run `docker-compose up -d` until it can go through.
+The solution is to update the plugin file `plugins.txt` manually based on the error messages and then re-run `docker-compose up`.

 e.g.